SergeyKharkovshchenko/movies-explorer-frontend/README.md

 ## Decription

-Movies Browser is a service, that allows to find a movie by request and to save it in your personal account.
+Movies Browser is a service, that allows to find a movie by request, save it in your personal account or purchase.

 ## Functionality